-This Maya ring sling has padding and pockets making it a really nice option for most parents.
-The padded fabric on the shoulders adds comfort and there is a pocket that is attached to the end of the tail area which can fit a cell phone, diaper and a pacifier!
+This Maya ring sling has padding and pockets making it the perfect choice for most parents.
+The padded fabric on the shoulders adds comfort and there is a pocket that is attached to the end of the tail area which can fit a cell phone, diaper, and a pacifier!

 Choose the size of the wrap you need by deciding how much tail fabric you want after you’re all wrapped up.

 You can use a front inward and a kangaroo carry with this wrap.

 The Nalakai ring sling is made from a lightweight linen and bamboo fabric blend and colored with vegan and eco-friendly dyes.